25% of project cost

 Renewable energy projects for the Renewable Energy Systems and Energy Efficiency Improvement Guaranteed Loan and Grant Program include wind, solar, biomass and geothermal, and hydrogen derived from biomass or water using wind, solar, or geothermal energy sources.
 These grants are limited to 25% of a proposed project's cost, and a loan guarantee may not exceed $25 million.
 The combined amount of a grant and loan guarantee must be at least $5,000 (with the grant portion at least $1,500) and may not exceed 75% of the project’s cost.
 In general, a minimum of 20% of the funds available for these incentives will be dedicated to grants of $20,000 or less.
 For more information on grant, loan guarantees, loan financing, and opportunities for combinations thereof, visit the USDA website.

-Grants and loans are generally available to state government entities, local governments, tribal governments, land-grant colleges and universities**, rural electric cooperatives and public power entities, and other entities, as determined by the USDA.
-To be eligible for REAP grants and loans, an applicant must have a satisfactory revenue stream and be in control the budget, operations, and maintenance of a project for the entire duration of the loan or grant.
+Grants and Guaranteed Loans are generally available to small businesses and agricultural producers and other entities as determined by USDA.
+To be eligible for REAP grants and guaranteed loans, applicants must demonstrate sufficient revenue to cover any operations and maintenance expense as well as any applicable debt service of the project for the duration of the guaranteed loan or grant.
 Rural small businesses must be located in rural areas, but agricultural producers may be located in non-rural areas.

 Eligible project costs include purchasing energy efficiency improvements or a renewable energy system, energy audits or assessments, permitting and licensing fees, and business plans and retrofitting.
 For new construction the replacement of older equipment with more efficient equipment may be eligible as a project cost only when a new facility is planned to be more efficient and similarly sized than the older facility.
 Working capital and land acquisition are only eligible for loan guarantees.